PNRxA/uwu-admin/README.md

 ### `update-command-tree.sh`

-Regenerates `shared/command-tree.json` from the continuwuity source.
-Clones the uwu-admin fork of continuwuity into `../continuwuity` if it doesn't already exist, rebases on upstream, and runs `cargo xtask generate-command-tree`.
+Regenerates `shared/command-tree.json` from the [uwu-admin fork of continuwuity](https://github.com/PNRxA/continuwuity).
+Clones the fork into `../continuwuity` if it doesn't already exist, rebases on upstream, and runs `cargo xtask generate-command-tree`.
 Build prerequisites are the same as for continuwuity itself (Rust, C/C++ compiler, libclang, liburing, make).

 ```sh
 ./scripts/update-command-tree.sh